dotnet/csharplang/proposals/csharp-10.0/file-scoped-namespaces.md

 ## Motivation

-Analysis of the C# ecosystem shows that around 99.7% (or more) files are all of either one of these forms:
+Analysis of the C# ecosystem shows that approximately 99.7% files are all of either one of these forms:

 ```c#
 namespace X.Y.Z